 Flights to Darwin and the Northern Territory

-Return economy airfares from London Heathrow to Darwin start at £1,021*
+Return Economy airfares from London Heathrow to Darwin start at £940*

 Flights to Darwin, the capital of the Northern Territory, take you to a city never visited by winter and is well worth a couple of days of your holiday to explore.
 Brimming with al fresco cafes, bars and restaurants, beach side markets and some of Australia's most spectacular sunsets, it is easily and quickly accessible from most other Australian cities on the Qantas network.
 It's also the gateway to some of Australia's best loved National Parks including Kakadu, Litchfield and Nitmiluk, home of Katherine Gorge.

-Flights to Darwin from London Heathrow via Dubai and Melbourne start from £1,021 for departures between 8 April and 30 June 2015, Monday to Thursday, for bookings made three days before departure.* Offer ends 23 September 2014, unless sold out before.
+Flights to Darwin from London Heathrow via Dubai and Sydney start from £940 for departures between 9 April and 30 June 2015, Monday to Thursday.* Offer ends 4 November 2014, unless sold out before.
 Availability may be limited.

 Explore more of Australia with the Qantas Walkabout Pass

 With the Qantas Walkabout Pass, it's never been easier to explore more than one great Australian destination.
 From the tropics of Darwin to majectic Uluru, the Northern Territory has a bounty of activities and adventures to experience.
 Book your flights to Darwin, Alice Springs or Ayers Rock (Uluru) before you leave, and you could benefit from the Qantas Walkabout Pass savings.